 Located inside the gorgeous 17th-century Tivoli Mansion, this must-see attraction for anyone with even a passing interest in the visual arts contains a staggering 4,000 prints and the same number again of art books and other printed ephemera, mostly dating from the second half of the 20th century onwards and including the work of many of the great masters of European graphic art, all of which can be ordered for viewing in the centre’s Study Room.

 Found lurking inside another of the city’s fine, late 19th-century neo-Renaissance buildings complete with gorgeous painted ceilings and elaborate sculptures on the stairs, founded way back in 1821 this is the oldest museum in country.
 The museum’s collection now spreads to another location in Ljubljana’s museum quarter in Metelkova.

 Slovenia has a rich history of puppetry dating back to the 1920s and beyond when the grandfather of Slovene Puppetry Milan Klemenčič opened his Tiny String Puppet Theatre.
 Almost 100 years later the Ljubljana Puppet Theatre is still going strong and continues to stage internationally acclaimed puppet performances.

 Museum of Architecture & Design

-Located in Fužine Castle in the far east of the city, the Museum of Architecture and Design is the main Slovene institution operating in the fields of architecture, urban planning, industrial and graphic design, and photography, and one of the top museums in Ljubljana.
-The museum collects and archives work from these areas, which can then be used for both educational purposes and public exhibition, and also acts as a museum and architectural and design center whose mission is to facilitate the exchange of ideas and knowledge and the establishment of urban, architectural and design dialogue.
+Located in Fužine Castle in the far east of the city, the Museum of Architecture and Design is the main Slovene institution operating in the fields of architecture, urban planning, industrial and graphic design and photography.
+The museum collects and archives work from these areas, which can then be used for both educational purposes and public exhibition, and also acts as a museum and architectural and design centre whose mission is to facilitate the exchange of ideas and knowledge and the establishment of urban, architectural and design dialogue.